 - Blueberries.
 This fruit is full of stress-snuffing antioxidants and vitamin C. Plus, blueberries are high in fiber.

 - Dark, leafy greens.
 These vegetables are rich in calcium and vitamin K, which help support bone health.
 Women over 50 should aim for 1,200 milligrams of calcium daily.

 - Salmon.
 Omega-3-rich foods such as salmon raise good cholesterol.
-Oily fish are also good sources of vitamin D, which aids calcium absorption.
+Oily fish also are good sources of vitamin D, which aids calcium absorption.
 You need 600 IU of vitamin D a day — a 3-ounce serving of canned salmon supplies about 465 IU.

 - Whole-grain bread and oatmeal.
 Studies show that soluble fiber may help your body remove cholesterol.
 The requirement for fiber decreases at age 50, so aim for about 21 to 30 grams of total fiber per day.